Numelon-Softworks/numephone-A1_DD/README.md

 At Numelon, we also support customisability and the right to repair your own device.
 Therefore, we have also provided the following:
 - Original firmware that can be flashed with Numelon np Smartphone Flash Tool
-- Officially supported TWRP for the Numelon numephone A1
+- Officially supported TWRP for the Numelon numephone A1 DD